Workshops

 SING Canada will forgo hosting a summer workshop in 2024 and instead will focus on hosting the Global Indigenous Leadership in Genomics Symposium.

 The symposium’s focus on Indigenous leadership crucially reframes Indigenous peoples as having the knowledge and expertise to govern the genome sciences and technologies affecting them.
 We go well beyond an inclusionary model toward a decolonial model of genomics.
-The event will include a feast at the UBC Longhouse, SING alumni activities, a public plenary session, professional development, and networking opportunities.
+The event will include a feast, SING alumni activities, a public plenary session, professional development, and networking opportunities.
 It will culminate in a Sexy Science Tipi Confessions Production, a cabaret show that humorously treats scientific politics and life in the lab.
 The SING Consortium is the collective leading voice in Indigenous-led genomics, bioinformatics, data sovereignty, and decolonial/Indigenous ethics globally.

 Registration will open in early 2024.